digi-ron/AU-Falcon-SPUD-Project/Miscellaneous/TickfordPlate/TickfordPlate.md

 ![Tickford Plate Example](./tickford-plate-removed.jpg)

-> Picture of a removed TVE plate, which had the Momo steering wheel and Sunroof [options](#list-of-available-modifications) installed
+> Picture of a removed TVE plate, which had the Momo steering wheel and Sunroof [options](#list-of-available-options) installed

-### List of Available Modifications
+### List of Available Options

-Below is a list of known Tickford-supplied modifications, based on multiple marketing brochures from the period.
+Below is a list of known Tickford-supplied options, based on multiple marketing brochures from the period.

 > As this information was pulled from multiple sources, accuracy cannot be guaranteed and information is likely incomplete.
 Every effort has been made to ensure as much accuracy as possible
 {: .block-note}